-Located on Route 18 just a few kilometers past the Alishan Park entrance is the old railroad logging trail of Tefuye 特富野.
+Located on Route 18 just a few kilometers past the Alishan Park entrance is the Alishan Tefuye Hiking Trail which follows an old logging railway line.特富野.

-The Te-fu-ye trail is quite unique.
+The Alishan Tefuye hiking trail is quite unique.
 Built in 1910 by the Japanese, it was a 5.2km narrow gauge rail line used to transport the abundant red cypress to the Alishan railway.
 The railway was called the Shuishan Line.
-It ended in the 1970's due to disrepair.
+It ended in the 1970’s due to disrepair.

 The forest walk is mostly flat.
 Hikers can get a sense of the true beauty of Alishan and its forests.
 The mossy and foggy environment mixes well with the tall beautiful trees and fresh mountain air.